klust/UAntwerpen-easybuild/easybuild/easyconfigs/p/parallel/README.md

 At UAntwerp, we have chosen to use the OS-provided perl distribution instead as this seems to be sufficient to run GNU parallel.
 We also put more documentation in our module files.

+### Version 20220922

+-   Added an additional sanity check, basically running the command with `--help` as in this way we may already detect missing Perl packages that might be needed.